FrailWords/website_hugo/content/posts/privacy_8_is_india_ready_for_data_protection_law.md

 2.  <a href="https://www.thehindu.com/podcast/fourth-draft-decoding-the-digital-personal-data-protection-bill-2022-part-2-in-focus-podcast/article66195288.ece" target="_blank">Decoding the data protection bill - Part 2</a>

-There is enough information in these sources from eminent legal and policy scholars to suggest that this bill is legally unsound in its terminology and how it gives the government (not the legislature or the judiciary) overarching powers and essentially a free hand over anything in the act as it is written in its current form.
+There is enough information in these sources from eminent legal and policy scholars to suggest that this bill is legally unsound in its terminology and how it gives the government (not the legislature or the judiciary) overarching powers and essentially a free-hand over anything in the act as it is written in its current form.
 I will not explain this in detail as it is already been clearly discussed in the above articles and podcasts.

 ### What do I want to discuss ?